Microsoft Safety Scanner is a free tool from Microsoft. So, what exactly does it do?

-Microsoft Safety Scanner is one of the many security and safety tools by Microsoft.
-It's disposable, free, and quite similar to another Microsoft entity called Malicious Software Removal Tool.
-It's used to scan a system for computer viruses and other malware types.
+Microsoft Safety Scanner is one of Microsoft's many security and safety tools.
+It's disposable, free, and similar to another Microsoft entity called Malicious Software Removal Tool.
+It scans a system for computer viruses and other malware types.

-In April of 2011, Microsoft released it as a quick solution for computers ridden with malware or other such issues.
-Microsoft's website simply says they made this tool to ensure a user can download it and use it to undo changes or errors caused by malicious threats.
+In April 2011, Microsoft released it as a quick solution for computers ridden with malware or other issues.
+Microsoft's website says they made this tool to ensure users can download and use it to undo changes or errors caused by malicious threats.

-Therefore, the tool is not meant to be used as an antivirus or virus protection software.
-Besides that, here are a few important things to know about this tool:
+Therefore, the tool is not meant to be an antivirus or virus protection software.
+Besides that, here are a few essential things to know about this tool:

 - Microsoft recommends downloading this tool each time you wish to use it.
-Since the website updates it every 10 days or so, the version you might already have may be outdated.
+Since the website updates it every ten days or so, the version you might already have may be outdated.

 - The tool is not meant to replace your antivirus tool or is supposed to act as all-around protection for your computer.
 Instead, it's a utility that ensures quick scans and removal of detected threats.